codatio/codat-docs/docs/commerce/setup.md

 Follow the guidance below to perform the initial setup for Sync for Commerce and enable your customers to select the systems they want to connect and start the Sync configuration process.

-Before you begin, you need to have access to Codat's API.
-For
+Before you begin, check how to [use Codat's API](/using-the-api/overview), because you will need to have access to the API to complete the setup. you need to have access to Codat's API.

-Sync for Commerce can be implemented within a Commerce platform (Point of Sales, Payments, or eCommerce) where sales data originates, and/or within an Accounting package to which sales data is synchronised.

-The following steps require access to Codat’s API.
-See [LINK DESCRIPTION PLEASE](/using-the-api/overview).

-:::info
+:::info Codat connector

-To complete your set up, Codat will need to deploy a simple connector to your API, to allow us to connect to your customer’s data.
+To finish the setup, Codat will deploy a simple connector to your API that allows us to connect to your customers' data.
 Your Solutions Engineer will work with you to make this happen.
-However, you can implement most of the steps below before the Codat connector is deployed.
+However, you can complete most of the steps below before the Codat connector is deployed.

 :::

 ## Overview

-[FOR ACCOUTNING PACKAGES]

-Within your software, you will need to implement a simple UI that presents users with a list of Commerce platforms for your customer to synchronise data with.
+You will need to implement a simple UI within your software that presents your users with a list of source platforms they can synchronize their data with.
+These can be commerce platforms or accounting packages.

-[FOR COMMERCE PLATFORMS]

-Within your software, you will need to implement a simple UI that presents users with a list of available Accounting packages for your customer to synchronise data with.

-This UI should be available only to authenticated users (i.e. users who are logged into your system).

-Once the user has selected a system to connect, you will need to re-direct them to Codat’s Sync Configuration User Interface (UI).
+This interface should be available only to authenticated users - those who are logged into your system.
+Once the user has selected a system to connect, you need to redirect them to Codat’s Sync configuration user interface.
+This initial flow is presented on the diagram below.

-Standard setup

 ``` mermaid
   sequenceDiagram